CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1b1.
 Dueue shows an error message<br>
   Use case resumes at step 1

-#### Use case: Scroll to a specific index in Dueue

-**MSS**

-1. User requests to scroll to a given index in Dueue
-2. Dueue updates the list view as requested<br>
-Use case ends.

-**Extensions**

-1a.
-The given scroll command input format is invalid

-> 1a1.
-Dueue shows an error and a help message<br>
-  Use case resumes at step 1

-1b.
-The given index is out of range
-> 1b1.
-Dueue shows an error message<br>
-  Use case resumes at step 1

 #### Use case: Find tasks by searching for keyword in task names

 **MSS**